Small business payroll: a complete guide for 2026

 You must meet several key federal reporting requirements:

-• Form 941 (quarterly): Report wages, tips, and withheld income and FICA taxes.
-Social Security tax has a wage base limit ($184,500 for 2026), while Medicare tax does not.
+- Form 941 (quarterly): report wages, tips, and withheld income and FICA taxes.
+Social Security tax has a wage base limit of $184,500 for 2026, while Medicare tax has no cap.

-• Form 940 (annual): Report federal unemployment tax (FUTA)
+- Form 940 (annual): report federal unemployment tax (FUTA)

-• Form W-2 (annual): Provide each employee with a summary of their earnings and withholdings by January 31
+- Form W-2 (annual): provide each employee with a summary of their earnings and withholdings by January 31

-• Form W-3 (annual): Submit a summary of all W-2s to the Social Security Administration
+- Form W-3 (annual): submit a summary of all W-2s to the Social Security Administration

 State reporting requirements vary by location.
 Check with your state tax agency for specific forms, payment schedules, and filing deadlines.
 Many states require quarterly wage reports and unemployment insurance filings.